ccd-utexas/tsphot/README.md

 This proto-package requires:
 - Install Anaconda Python distribution.
-- Install latest stable, tagged version of https://github.com/astropy/ccdproc
+- Install latest stable, tagged version of https://github.com/astropy/ccdproc  As of 2014-07-15, the tagged version is unstable.
+Use https://github.com/ccd-utexas/ccdproc instead.
 - Install latest stable, tagged version of https://github.com/astropy/photutils  As of 2014-07-15, no tagged version exists.
 Use https://github.com/ccd-utexas/photutils instead.